Who we interviewed

-During the production stage of 8 Bit Generation we met 64 people of whom we shot interviews and various footage.
+During the production stage of 8 Bit Generation we met really a lot of people of whom we shot interviews and various footage.
 These people, each one in his own way, have been protagonists and witnesses of the digital revolution that was taking place and some of them were directly responsible for bringing computer power to the mass consciusness.

 In strict alphabetical order…

 Allan “Al” Alcorn.
 Is a pioneering engineer and computer scientist.
 Alcorn was the designer of the video arcade game Pong, creating it under the direction of Bushnell and Dabney.
 Pong was a hit in the 1970s.
 In addition to direct involvement with all the breakout Atari products, such as the Atari 2600, Alcorn was involved at some of the historic meetings of Steve Wozniak and Steve Jobs (at that time an Atari employee) presenting their Apple I prototype.